minakamoto/pcshscr2023/docs/2nd.md

 #### Making the Navbar into a component

-To use the same Navbar in the menu list and menu detail screens, make the Navbar into a component.
+To use the same Navbar in the Menu List and menu detail screens, make the Navbar into a component.

 Create the `dish-delight/frontend/components/Navbar.tsx` file and replace its contents with the following code: